NikkiTian/Critical-Comp-Profile/BeerQuiz/README.md

 ## Installation

-No need for download - just go [a link](https://nikkitian.github.io/Critical-Comp-Profile/BeerQuiz/index.html)
+No need for download - just go [to the link](https://nikkitian.github.io/Critical-Comp-Profile/BeerQuiz/index.html).